fancyerii/fancyerii.github.io/_posts/2025-09-07-bpe-trainer-1_en.md

     - bpe tokenizer
 ---

-This article series is a sub-project of Stanford's CS336 Assignment 1, focusing on implementing an efficient training algorithm for a BPE Tokenizer.
-Through a series of optimizations, we managed to reduce the training time on OpenWebText from over 10 hours to less than 10 minutes.
-This series explains that entire optimization process, covering: algorithm optimization, data structure optimization, parallelization with OpenMP, Cython optimization, and the implementation and Cython integration of key components in C++.
+This series of articles implements a subtask of Stanford’s CS336 Assignment 1: building an efficient training algorithm for a BPE Tokenizer.
+Through a series of optimizations, our algorithm’s training time on OpenWebText was reduced from over 10 hours to less than 10 minutes.
+This series explains these optimizations, including algorithmic improvements, data structure enhancements, parallelization with OpenMP, Cython optimization, and implementing key code in C++ along with its integration via Cython.
 This is the second article, covering the implementation of the simplest algorithm.

 <!--more-->